hadihashemi8/hadihashemi8/README.md

 ## 👨‍💻 About Me

-I'm a frontend developer focused on building modern web applications using React, Next.js and TypeScript.
+I'm a frontend developer focused on building modern web applications with **React, Next.js and TypeScript**.

-I enjoy turning ideas and designs into clean, responsive and high-performance user interfaces.
+I enjoy transforming ideas and designs into clean, responsive and high-performance user interfaces with a focus on scalability, maintainability and user experience.

 - 🚀 Building modern web applications
-- ⚛️ Working mainly with React & Next.js
+- ⚛️ Specialized in React & Next.js
 - 🟦 Writing scalable applications with TypeScript
 - 🎨 Interested in UI/UX and design systems
 - 🧩 Focused on reusable and maintainable code